DiPPS: Differentially Private Propensity Scores for Bias Correction: Introduction

 \xhdr{Overview of \textit{DiPPS}} Our method consists of three main steps. \begin{enumerate} \item First, a clustering model is trained on the participant data.
 This model transforms each data point into a probability distribution over a finite number of classes.
 In our case, this is a probabilistic clustering model, but other implementations such as dimensionality reduction models are possible as well. \item Then, this model is shipped to the non\hyp participants.
 They apply the clustering model to their data and sample a single value from the resulting probability distribution in a locally differentially private way.
 Afterwards, they return this value. \item In the last step, the values returned by the non\hyp participants are used to estimate the propensity of each of the participants' data points to be indeed part of the participant dataset.
 These propensity scores are then used to reweight the participant data points to either model the distribution of all individuals, or the distribution of only the non\hyp participants in the case of a proxy dataset. \end{enumerate} The non\hyp participants are guaranteed local differential privacy:

-\xhdr{Local differential privacy} Differential privacy is a privacy notion that was introduced in 2006 \cite{dwork2006calibrating} and is widely used both in academic research and increasingly also in industry applications.
+\xhdr{Local differential privacy} Differential privacy \cite{dwork2006calibrating} is a privacy notion that is widely used in academic research and increasingly also in industry applications.
 It states that the output of a randomized mechanism that is invoked on a database should reveal only very little information about any individual record in the database.
-Local differential privacy applies the concept to distributed databases, where each individual holds their own data \cite{kasiviswanathan2011can}: \begin{definition} Let \(\mathcal{M}\) be a randomized mechanism and let \(\varepsilon>0\). \(\mathcal{M}\) provides \(\varepsilon\)\hyp local differential privacy if, for all pairs of possible values \(x,x'\) of an individual's data and all possible sets of outputs \(S\): \(\Pr[\mathcal{M}(x)\in S]\leq e^{\varepsilon} \Pr[\mathcal{M}(x')\in S]\). \end{definition}
+Local differential privacy applies the concept to distributed databases, where each individual holds their own data \cite{kasiviswanathan2011can}: \begin{definition} Let \(\mathcal{M}\) be a randomized mechanism and let \(\varepsilon>0\). \(\mathcal{M}\) provides \(\varepsilon\)\hyp local differential privacy if, for all pairs of possible values \(x,x'\) of an individual's data and all possible sets of outputs \(S\):